 Many businesses, without a proper business continuity and disaster recovery plan and solution, don’t recover from some disasters.
-So before you think to yourself, “well we have beautiful weather here or we hardly ever get power outages, why should I pay for a Business Continuity Service?” – remember that your company is much more likely of falling victim to a ransomware attack, having an employee accidentally delete an important file or dealing with a malfunctioning server.
+So, before you think to yourself, “well we have beautiful weather here or we hardly ever get power outages, why should I pay for a Business Continuity Service?” – remember that your company is much more likely of falling victim to a ransomware attack, having an employee accidentally delete an important file or dealing with a malfunctioning server.
 No matter what sudden disastrous event occurs, you want to be protected.
 Ask yourself, is my company’s data worth risking?
 You may have gone the last 10 years disaster-free but can you truly guarantee that the next 10 years will also be free of crisis?
-Your employees are only human, they can make mistakes.
-Ransomware attackers don’t care who you are or how large your business is, they go after everyone.
-We can never be too sure when a server will fail.
-There are no certainties which is why it’s important to have a disaster recovery plan and a business continuity service working for you to ensure that you get TOTAL data protection and that you can get up and running quickly and easily.
-It’s not worth risking your company’s reputation and operations.

-In our previous blog, we mentioned the term “data insurance”.
+In our blog Business Continuity: A Much-Needed Insurance Policy For Your Data we mentioned the term “data insurance”.
 This is how our customers view their Business Continuity solution and service.
 They see it as an insurance policy in place to protect their company’s most important asset – their data!
 Companies are more and more willing to pay a monthly Business Continuity service fee to ensure that their data is 100% protected as well as easily and quickly recoverable.
 It’s useless to simply backup your data only to realize after a disaster struck that it takes DAYS to recover it all!
 Now that companies are using full management systems rather than keeping important information on paper, they realize the need for such a backup solution.
-They are also relying less on those unreliable, old-fashioned tapes and drives to backup their data and more on hybrid cloud backup.